AplaProject/apla-docs-en/source/tutorials/app_tutorial.rst

 Part 5: The app
 ---------------

-In the previous parts you've created a contract, a table to store data, and a basic UI to display this data.
+In the previous parts you've created a contract, a table to store data, and a basic UI page to display this data.

 In this part, you'll be finalizing the app, so it looks and behaves like an actual application.